 “There’s been a big influx of PTSD,” Kroll said.
-“But I’ve been involved in three shootings myself, and not one of them has bothered me.
+“But I’ve been involved in three shootings myself, and not a one of them has bothered me.
 Maybe I’m different.”

 His comments underscore the rampant nature of police violence in the United States.
 The number of times police officers fire their weapons swamps the level of violence in most other countries, where authorities rely on nonlethal methods of coercion, persuasion, or control.
 Many police officers live with post-traumatic stress disorder induced by the violence associated with policing.

 But not Kroll’s crew, he said.
 “Out of the 10 board members, over half of them have been involved in armed encounters, and several of us multiple.
 We don’t seem to have problems,” he said.
 “Certainly getting shot at and shooting people takes a different toll, but if you’re in this job and you’ve seen too much blood and gore and dead people then you’ve signed up for the wrong job.”